Skip to main content

 Utterances having an adverse effect

-If you consider that you have been adversely affected by an utterance in the Dáil, Seanad or an Oireachtas Committee, there is a process you can follow to address this.
+People who consider themselves adversely affected by an utterance in the Dáil, Seanad or an Oireachtas committee may follow a process to address the matter.